-The Music Department at Drew is host to a dynamic choral & vocal studies program, providing students, faculty, staff, and community members with a variety of opportunities to sing at Drew:
+The Music Department is home to a dynamic choral & vocal studies program, providing students, faculty, staff, and community members with a variety of opportunities to sing at Drew:

 - Choral Union (MUS 110): The Choral Union is open to students, faculty, & staff from the Drew University community and residents of the surrounding area.
-Singers of all skill levels have the opportunity to rehearse and perform the masterworks of choral-orchestral repertoire.
+Singers have the opportunity to rehearse and perform the masterworks of choral-orchestral repertoire.

-- Chorale (MUS 215): The Chorale is an advanced performing and touring choir whose members are selected by audition.
-Singers will rehearse and perform a wide variety of choral repertoire and serve as section leaders in the Choral Union.
+- Chorale (MUS 215): The Chorale is an advanced performing and touring choir whose members are selected from within the Choral Union.
+Singers rehearse and perform choral repertoire from a wide variety of styles and historical eras.

 Private Voice Lessons